This post was originally published in December 2015 and revised by other contributors in December 2024.

 Hanukkah: Varies According to Hebrew Calendar

-Jewish families around the States celebrate Hanukkah by lighting the hanukkiah (usually referred to as a menorah).
+Jewish families celebrate Hanukkah by lighting the hanukkiah (usually referred to as a menorah).
 Each night at sundown, another candle is lit until at the end of the celebration all of the eight candles are glowing (the candle in the middle is used to light the others, so there are nine in total).

 Christmas: December 25th